 4. Link Reclamation – Recover 404 Pages Link Juice

 Monitor the broken pages of your competitors and contact the influencers.
-Link to their content and be a good Samaritan – this is a great chance of networking success and a link building opportunity.
+Link to their content and be a good Samaritan.
+This is a great chance of networking success and a link building opportunity.
 You know the saying – Sharing is caring.

 Of course, whenever it’s possible, you can also present good quality, topically related content of your own for them to easily recover from the mistake.
 Needless to say, monitoring broken pages of your own is a great asset in terms of preventing these unfortunate situations and Link Reclamation is an instrumental tool for your needs.